ska-telescope/ska-pst-lmc/docs/src/api/tango.rst

 .. _api_tango:

-PST.LMC TANGO API
+PST.LMC Tango API
 =================

-This page describes the properties, commands, and attributes exposed by the TANGO interface of each PST.BEAM.
+This page describes the properties, commands, and attributes exposed by the Tango interface of each PST.BEAM.

 Properties
 ----------